coinable/coinable-docs/docs/developers/checkouts/getting-started.md

 }'
 ```

-A JSON-encoded success response will have a single field `redirect_url` which will be the link directing to the Checkout session on Coinable.
+A JSON-encoded success response will have a single field `redirect_url` which will be the link directing to the checkout session on Coinable.
 This URL can be linked to a checkout button.

 ```json title="200 Success"
 {